Driving to the Alps may not be the quickest way of getting out to Europe’s favourite ski destination, but it could be the most practical solution

 When driving to the Alps, you must chose between taking the ferry or Eurotunnel.
 Time-wise, the Eurotunnel wins hands down, taking you from Dover to Calais in just 35 minutes, while a ferry service like DFDS Seaways takes a little longer at one hour and 30 minutes to Calais, or 2 hours to Dunkirk.

-A seven-day return ticket on Sunday 13th-20th December for 2 adults and 3 children starts from £101 return with DFDS Seaways.
+A seven-day return ticket on Sunday 15th-22nd December for 2 adults and 3 children starts from £101 return with DFDS Seaways.

 When driving from the UK to the Alps, and after you have successfully negotiated your first few French roundabouts you will find that to use the motorways you have to pay road tolls.
 Make sure you have Euros in hand and if you’re travelling in Switzerland, Swiss Francs.
 The average cost of tolls to ski resorts is approximately €70.

-Toll booths are always on the left-hand side of the car, so if you’re driving a British car and you don’t have a passenger, bear this in mind!
+Toll booths are always on the left-hand side of the car.
+If you’re driving a British car and you don’t have a passenger, bear this in mind!

-For France, sign up for a Télépéage electronic device which is read as you pass through the toll, ensuring rapid passage through the tolls.
-Visit www.sanef.com
+Sign up for a Télépéage electronic device.
+This is read as you pass through the toll, ensuring rapid passage through the toll booths.
+These cost very little but make travelling on the toll roads whilst driving to the alps much easier.
+Visit Emovis-Tag to organise one for your vehicle.

 Tolls are also charged in Switzerland and Austria for driving on the autobahns.
 You can buy vignettes at the borders.